Climbing - Adventure in the mountains

 Newly created in year 2012 is the fixed rope routr "Franzl" (labeled from his builder Richard Franzl) with a length of 400 meters and a height of 210 meters, level of difficulty: C - D.

 More climbing in the Grossarl Valley offers the "Bella Cascinaia" at the Saukarkopf (2,048 m) and about 10 different difficult climbing routes at the Schuhflicker (2,214 m) and its pre-peaks.
-A climbing set and a helmet are essential important for the routes.
+A climbing set and a helmet are essential and important for the routes.

-- Downstream exclusively on the marked trails.
+- Always descend only on the marked trails.